abhishekarya1/myblog/content/post/2018-12-21-are-we-really-secure-5.md

 WhatsApp stores your metadata and shares it with governments (and if it is stored, it can be stolen by paid hackers too).
 Your metadata shows a record of EVERYONE you have sent a message, voice called, shared videos and pictures with since the activation of your WhatsApp account.
 It doesn't say WHAT it is but the other details remain.

 #### 4.1 Signal
-How Signal can help : Signal does not store metadata.
+How Signal can help: Signal does not store metadata.
 The [FBI demanded Signal](https://arstechnica.com/tech-policy/2016/10/fbi-demands-signal-user-data-but-theres-not-much-to-hand-over/) to hand over metadata but all they had stored on their servers (and thus had to hand over) was :

 - when the account was created